“If the Prince of Countenances ever visits your bedroom window, remind him to visit me as well. I’ve been waiting.”

 Emil: Emil slurs a quick “Gettafucaawayfrom’im!” at the silent man, nearly doubling over from the smell of freshly mulched brain matter.
 His head still pounding from the force of his previous attacks, he tries to wrest the gun away from the man’s hands with his mind.

 GM: The silent man stumbles forward a step, but doesn’t relax his grip, or even look back.
+He lifts his firearm.

-There’s another ear-rending roar.
+There’s another ear-splitting roar.

-The other man’s pleas cease.
+The other man’s pleas die.

 Emil: Tinnitus overwhelming his senses, he drops to his knees as he turns back to Lucky and pleads with him,